fivequarters/fusebit.io/src/_blog/_posts/http-imports.md

 A good principle to follow would be to try and stick to reliable sources that you can trust so you can leverage the benefits of direct imports, and if you are unsure about the source - then implement stricter safeguards to prevent any issues with your application.

 Another thing to consider is that you may be tempted to try and use popular CDNs that host JavaScript ESM-compatible modules such as [https://esm.run](https://esm.run) or [https://unpkg.com](https://unpkg.com).
-After all, part of the promise of this feature is that the same modules can now work client-and server-side.
-However, as of Node 17.6, the current implenentation fails when accessing CDN-hosted modules, due to [an issue](https://github.com/nodejs/node/issues/42098) that is actively being worked on.
+After all, part of the promise of this feature is that the same modules can now work client-and server-side. 	~~However, as of Node 17.6, the current implenentation fails when accessing CDN-hosted modules, due to [an issue](https://github.com/nodejs/node/issues/42098) that is actively being worked on.	~~ UPDATE: As of Node 17.7.1, we can [confirm](https://github.com/nodejs/node/issues/42098#issuecomment-1064654699) that this issue has now been fixed.

 ## How do I use it?